laritse/Capstone_Project/README.md

 Note that as a result of Data-privacy issues, personally identifiable information were not provided as such is prohibited.

-### PHASE 3: PROCESS
+### DATA CLEANSING

 Cleaning Tools
+- Google Bigquery

-First of all, considering Dataset was very large, with over 5 million rows and required a tool capable of managing same, I considered Google BigQuery as a perfect tool for processing, easy data manipulation and analysis.
+Firstly, considering Dataset was very large, with over 5 million rows and required a tool capable of managing same, I considered Google BigQuery as a perfect tool for processing, easy data manipulation and analysis.

 Data was riddled with errors and required cleaning using BigQuery.
+For proper analysis, I was required to remove errors contained in the data.
+This was done by checking for duplicates, standardizing data and time formats, correcting naming inconsistencies and removal of null values from same.
 To view my data cleaning and manipulation via same, click [here](Data_Cleansing.md)

 Visualisation tools

-Tableau
+- Tableau

 The above was used to create a visual representation of the data and communicate insights and trend patterns.
-To view dynamic dashboard click [here](https://public.tableau.com/app/profile/ola.beji/viz/CyclisticUserDashboard/CasualDashboard)

-### PHASE 4: ANALYZE AND SHARE

-For proper analysis, I was required to remove errors contained in the data.
-This was done by checking for duplicates, standardizing data and time formats, correcting naming inconsistencies and removal of null values from same.

 In order to illustrate how casual riders and annual members use Cyclistic bike-share differently, I created a visualization to effectively communicate this.
-The dashboard viz can be accessed [here].
+The dashboard viz can be accessed [here](https://public.tableau.com/app/profile/ola.beji/viz/CyclisticUserDashboard/CasualDashboard)

+### PRESENTATION OF ANALYSIS

 The following are insights from my analysis and visualization that can provide answers to the business question.